A generalized e-value feature detection method with FDR control at multiple resolutions: Examples for SFEFP

-In many practical applications such as economics, time series data is prevalent.
-Within this context, \cite{chi2021high} proposed the method of time series knockoffs inference (TSKI), and demonstrated that FDR can be asymptotically controlled at a preset level under regualr conditions.
-The TSKI procedure relies on the ideas of subsampling and robust knockoff, and the control of FDR depends on the property of robust e-values.
-Indeed, when $M = 1$ and $\mathcal{G}^{(1)}$ corresponds to the robust knockoffs for FEFP, the TSKI procedure without subsampling is consistent with FEFP.
-The framework of TSKI with subsampling is also similar to our proposed DFEFP.
+Time series data are prevalent in many practical applications such as economics.
+Chi et al.~\cite{chi2021high} proposed the method of time series knockoffs inference (TSKI), and demonstrated that FDR can be asymptotically controlled at a preset level under regular conditions.
+The TSKI procedure relies on the ideas of subsampling and robust knockoff~\cite{2018Robust}, and the control of FDR depends on the property of robust e-values.
+Indeed, when $\mathcal{G}^{(1)}$ with $M = 1$ corresponds to the robust knockoffs for FEFP, the TSKI procedure without subsampling is consistent with FEFP.
+The framework of TSKI with subsampling is also similar to our proposed SFEFP.
 The key difference is that we use the entire dataset in each replication, while TSKI utilizes different disjointed subsamples to address the complex serial dependence.
-If robust e-values can be constructed for the group knockoff fiter, then by modifing DFEFP to subsampling setting, multilayer FDR control for time series data can also be established.
+It is straightforward to establish multilayer FDR control for time series data by modifying SFEFP to subsampling setting and constructing robust e-values for group knockoff filter.